jasnow/railroader-site/source/_posts/2012-09-04-brakeman-1-dot-8-0-released.markdown

 `content_tag` is a view helper for generating HTML tags containing some content.
 In Rails 2.x, `content_tag` did not escape this content.
 In Rails 3.x, this changed so that now it is escaped.
 While `content_tag` does have an `escape` parameter (true by default), this only applies to the tag attribute *values*.

-Brakeman now warns on possible cross site scripting via `content_tag` calls.
+Railroader now warns on possible cross site scripting via `content_tag` calls.
 [See here](/docs/warning_types/content_tag) for more details.

 ### Backtraces in Debug Mode

-By default, Brakeman tries its best to recover from errors and produce a report.
+By default, Railroader tries its best to recover from errors and produce a report.
 However, this can sometimes make it difficult to track down the sources of errors.
-Now, with the `-d` option, Brakeman will report backtraces for errors encountered while running, as well as including backtraces in HTML reports.
+Now, with the `-d` option, Railroader will report backtraces for errors encountered while running, as well as including backtraces in HTML reports.

 ### Convenience Methods for Sexp Access

 Previously, all code dealing with [s-expressions](https://en.wikipedia.org/wiki/S-exp) in the `Sexp` class accessed nodes via array access, e.g. `exp[1]` or `exp[2]`.
 This led to hard-to-read code like `exp[2][3][1][1..-1]`.
 This release includes convenience methods to replace those types of calls.
-Available methods are [documented here](http://rdoc.info/gems/brakeman/Sexp).
+Available methods are [documented here](http://rdoc.info/gems/railroader/Sexp).

 Hopefully this leads to code that is both easier to read and easier to write.

 ### Reporting Problems

 This release touches a lot of code (76 changed files with 1,515 additions and 598 deletions), so there is ample opportunity for bugs to sneak in.
-Please report any [issues](https://github.com/presidentbeef/brakeman/issues)!
+Please report any [issues](https://github.com/presidentbeef/railroader/issues)!

-Also consider joining the [mailing list](http://brakemanscanner.org/contact/) and following [@brakeman](https://twitter.com/brakeman) on Twitter.
+Also consider joining the [mailing list](http://railroaderscanner.org/contact/) and following [@railroader](https://twitter.com/railroader) on Twitter.